TWilkin/powerpi/kubernetes/README.md

     --from-file=password=./__SECRET_NAME__
 ```

+### Storage

+By default, persistent storage uses the `microk8s.io/hostpath` provisioner which stores data locally on the node.
+This means storage-dependent services (`mosquitto`, `database`, [`zigbee-controller`](../controllers/zigbee/README.md)) are pinned to a specific node using the `powerpi-storage=true` label (see [Add Labels](#add-labels) below).
+This is simple and works well for single-node deployments, but those services cannot failover to another node.

+To enable failover across nodes in a cluster, provide a distributed `StorageClass` via the `storageClass` value (globally or per-service).
+This removes the need for node affinity labels for storage, allowing Kubernetes to reschedule pods to any node.

 ### Add Labels

 Several of the services use node labels to identify which node in the cluster have the connected device that they want to use.
-The following command will add a label to the node `NODE_NAME` which should host the _mosquitto_ and _database_ services, as both require to be on the same node due to their persistent storage configuration.
+The following command will add a label to the node `NODE_NAME` which should host the _mosquitto_ and _database_ services, as both require to be on the same node due to their persistent storage using the default hostpath provisioner.

 ```bash
 microk8s kubectl label node NODE_NAME powerpi-storage=true